Priya-Nigam/IndividualProjectProposal/PriyaNigam_MultiplayerTournamentBreakout.md

 ***Building***
 - Works with Intellij IDEA 2020.2.1 Community version on Mac OS.
 - Select src, ignore bin.
+- Click on Build Project
 - May give you an error that main class does not exist.
+Make sure that there is a main with the line "new Breakout().start(args);".
+- If you are having trouble implementing the GUI program, make sure acm.jar is selected as a library by going in project structure >> library.
+If necessary, you can redownload the acm.jar from this website: https://cs.stanford.edu/people/eroberts/jtf/

 **Running**
-- Doesn't contain a main so don't expect it to run that way.
-- Select Breakout.java, not BreakoutExtra.java!
+- Select Breakout.java for normal Breakout Game.
+- BreakoutExtra.java can also be used and has additional graphical features.

 ## Required Resources
 - Group members should have some familiarity with sockets/clients, Java, and GUI.